 The demand for height seems to be fueled by the thirst for studio and 1 bedroom apartments for ‘key workers’.
 This industry requirement needs to be supported in a way that also manages the future.
 Not everyone will want to live in a 25m²apartment for the long-term so Gibraltar also needs to look to the needs of the local population wishing to step up the property ladder or expand their families.

-Our old town properties can be, and many are being, successfully upgraded and converted sensitively, but increasingly new proposals make reference in their Design Statements about being ‘inspired’ by architecture from other parts of the world.
+Our old town properties can be, and many are being, successfully upgraded and converted sensitively.
+A commercial roofing company is repairing most of the old properties’ roofing.
+The damaged facades are being restored.
+But increasingly new proposals make reference in their Design Statements about being ‘inspired’ by architecture from other parts of the world.
 Why can’t inspiration be drawn from our local vernacular architecture?
 Our built environment should tell the story of who we are, where we’ve come from and where we are going.
 As it stands there are in our view a few applications that are achieving this.

 Our urban landscape is in constant flux and investment in regeneration and development is sorely needed in our old town, but the challenge is to also maintain and show Gibraltar’s spirit.
 Stricter adherence to the policies in the Development Plan is required, otherwise, there is no point in having one.